Consistent circuits for indefinite causal order: Reconstructing the quantum switch

 An equally formal but more intuitive representation of supermaps can be provided using diagrams \cite{coecke_kissinger_2017, Kissinger2019}.
 The idea, illustrated for a monopartite supermap in Figure \ref{fig:monopartite smap}, is to represent unitary operators using boxes, and supermaps as shapes that give another box once one inserts a box into each of its `nodes'.

-In general, one can try using a circuit decomposition with sums to represent a supermap.
+In general, one can use a circuit decomposition with sums to represent a supermap.
 Such a decomposition is provided for the switch in Figure \ref{fig:switch pic}.
 The meaning of this circuit decomposition is that the action of the supermap is given by Figure \ref{fig:switch output}, the right-hand side of which has precisely the same formal meaning as (\ref{switch def 2}).

-However, if we do not allow for sums, then it is impossible to draw $\texttt{SWITCH}(U, V)$ as a standard circuit in which both $U$ and $V$ appear exactly once, unless we allow feedback loops \cite{chiribella2009beyond, chiribella2013quantum, Oreshkov_2019}.
+However, if we do not allow for sums,\footnote{This is good practice because 1) sums lead to an exponential multiplication of the number of diagrams to consider, and 2) an intuitive presentation as a sum will not be available at all in more involved cases, like the Grenoble process or the Lugano process.} then it is impossible to draw $\texttt{SWITCH}(U, V)$ as a standard circuit in which both $U$ and $V$ appear exactly once, unless we allow feedback loops \cite{chiribella2009beyond, chiribella2013quantum, Oreshkov_2019}.
 This means that we cannot write $\texttt{SWITCH}(U, V)$ as a standard circuit whose form makes it immediate that the switch is a consistent process.

 This feature of the switch, while somewhat inconvenient, is also a hallmark of indefinite causal order.
 Such processes combine their input operations in a way that cannot be understood as wiring them up to form a circuit, while avoiding feedback loops.
 While this is precisely what makes these processes interesting, it also can leave us guessing as to what makes them consistent.
 If their consistency is not guaranteed by the possibility of constructing them as a standard, acyclic circuit, then what is it guaranteed by?